SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 Rochelle Walensky.
 Given that she described this as a "momentous day", that is likely to happen fast.

+## Addendum 2021-Nov-02: CDC endorses ACIP recommendation

+Well, that was fast <sup id="fn19a">[[19]](#fn19)</sup>:

+> Today, CDC Director Rochelle P. Walensky, M.D., M.P.H., endorsed the CDC Advisory
+> Committee on Immunization Practices’ (ACIP) recommendation that children 5 to 11 years
+> old be vaccinated against COVID-19 with the Pfizer-BioNTech pediatric vaccine.
+CDC now
+> expands vaccine recommendations to about 28 million children in the United States in
+> this age group and allows providers to begin vaccinating them as soon as possible.

+And in more personal terms, Walensky said:

+> "Together, with science leading the charge, we have taken another important step forward
+> in our nation's fight against the virus that causes COVID-19.
+We know millions of
+> parents are eager to get their children vaccinated and with this decision, we now have
+> recommended that about 28 million children receive a COVID-19 vaccine.
+As a mom, I
+> encourage parents with questions to talk to their pediatrician, school nurse or local
+> pharmacist to learn more about the vaccine and the importance of getting their children
+> vaccinated."

+So that's it: ages 5 &ndash; 11 vaccination with Pfizer is now on the table.

+Get your kids vax'd!

 ---

 ## Notes &amp; References